-Several weeks later, I asked Jeremy how the class went.
+Several weeks later, I asked Colin how the class went.
 He shrugged.
 “It was boring,” he admitted.
 “I learned nothing.”

 “Did they discuss anything to do with gay relationships or sex?”
 I asked.
 He shook his head.
 My heart sank and I tried to figure out how to bring this up with his teacher.

 The next day I got a call from his teacher.
 Colin was coming home, again.
 I headed into the stock room and leaned against one of the shelves.
 This was the most privacy I could find at work.